EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

-* TYPE = 1 + CORR
-* CORR = 0, 1, or 2 is chosen based on the transport and determines if a connection identifier is omitted.
-0 is used when there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2.
-1 is used when there is an external correlation mechanism that enables Party V to correlate message_2 and message_3.
-2 is used when there is no external correlation mechanism.
+* TYPE = 1 + c, where c = 0, 1, or 2 is chosen based on the transport and determines if a connection identifier is omitted. c = 0 is used when there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2. c = 1 is used when there is an external correlation mechanism that enables Party V to correlate message_2 and message_3. c = 2 is used when there is no external correlation mechanism.
 * SUITES_U - cipher suites which Party U supports, in order of decreasing preference.
 If a single cipher suite is conveyed, an int is used, if multiple cipher suites are conveyed, an array of ints is used.
 * SUITE - a single chosen cipher suite from SUITES_U (zero-based index, i.e. 0 for the first or only, 1 for the second, etc.)
 * X_U - the x-coordinate of the ephemeral public key of Party U